You’ve probably realized by now that SEO (search engine optimization) is an important component of your marketing strategy and should be prioritized.

 If you’ve looked into page ranking factors previously, “old factors” still apply, such as backlinks, user experience signals and on-page SEO (keywords etc.).
 The difference now is that a well organized, optimized page has more chances to rank with passages.

 What can you do?
 Content creation remains an important SEO tool.
 You can potentially help your chances of passage ranking by making sure your content is well-organized, such as with clear sections covering sub-topics.
 Some SEO experts are predicting that long-form content will be even more important in terms of passage ranking.
-(And bonus: a high-quality piece of long-form content could have multiple passages ranking).Organize your content to improve your “Passage ranking” chances Click To Tweet
+(And bonus: a high-quality piece of long-form content could have multiple passages ranking).In today's world SEO is more than just driving traffic to websites Click To Tweet

 More than just “driving traffic”